-Besides monthly book reviews, there will be also various food-culture events and sharing such as book launches and discussions.
+Besides monthly book reviews, there will be also various food-culture events, cooking demonstrations and sharing such as book launches and discussions.
 Please contact us for more details.

 Presented by PMQ and Hong Kong’s well-respected artist Craig Au Yeung Ying Chai as part of the resource centre, Taste Library holds a collection of three thousand books covering different food cultures from around the globe: from classic recipes to travel and living; from food history to cities’ food guides.
 With the great support from the librarian team of Hong Kong Design Centre, Taste Library is open to the public with the clearest and most user-friendly catalog.